atomvm/atomvm_rebar3_plugin/README.md

 This `rebar3` plugin provides the following targets:

-* `packbeam`  Generate AtomVM packbeam files from your `rebar3` project and its dependencies.
+* `atomvm packbeam`  Generate AtomVM packbeam files from your `rebar3` project and its dependencies.
-* `esp32_flash`  Flash AtomVM packbeam files to ESP32 devices over a serial connection.
+* `atomvm esp32_flash`  Flash AtomVM packbeam files to ESP32 devices over a serial connection.

 The `atomvm_rebar3_plugin` plugin makes use of the <a href="https://github.com/fadushin/packbeam">packbeam</a> tool, internally.